-Fresh Green Onions (also called scallions) require insect infestation inspection.
-Please see “Special Instructions below:
+Fresh green onions (also called scallions) require insect infestation inspection.
+Please see “Kashrut Instructions below.

-Light green or brown thrips may occasionally be found between the green branches of scallions/green onions where they protrude from the bulb.
-Less frequently, they can be found crawling on the outside or inside of the long green shoots.
+INFESTATION: Green onions, also referred to as scallions, have a white base that develops into a bulb.
+Its long, straight green shoots branch forth from the bulb.
+Light green or brown thrips may occasionally be found between the green branches where they protrude from the bulb.
+Less frequently, they can be found on the outside or inside of the long green shoots.

-3. If insects are found in a scallion, the entire bunch must be checked.
-The affected scallion must be discarded
+- If insects are found in a scallion, it must be discarded.